Training tax credit for employers

 grant_single_labels|admissibility

-- Subject to B.C. income tax for the taxation year that the credit is being claimed.
+- The business must be subject to B.C. income tax for the taxation year the credit is being claimed.

-- Resident in B.C. on the last day of the taxation year or a corporation with a permanent establishment in B.C. at any time in the taxation year.
+- The business must either be a resident of B.C. on the last day of the taxation year or maintain a permanent establishment in B.C. at any time during the taxation year.

-- Active members of a partnership can claim their proportionate share of the partnership's tax credit.
+- Active members of a partnership can claim their proportionate share of the partnership's tax credit, though limited partners are not eligible.

-- Corporations exempt from tax under section 27 of the Income Tax Act or directly/indirectly controlled by an exempt entity are not eligible.
+- Corporations exempt from tax under section 27 of the Income Tax Act.

 grant_eligibility_criteria|eligible_expenses

-- Gross salary and wages paid to eligible employees
+- Documenting and applying eligible salary and wages paid to apprentices during their training period.

 grant_eligibility_criteria|zone